rajeski/mChatApp/README.md

 13. The firebaseConfig code for this project cannot be duplicated or re-used for the database storage!

-Note: Keep in mind, Firebase sets a one-month limitation on their trial-version before requiring the account-status to be changed!
+Note: Keep in mind, Firebase sets a one-month limitation on their trial-version before requiring the user's account-status to be changed!